-Ayres, K.L. and Overall, A.D.J.
-(2004) Api-calc 1.0: a computer program for calculating the average probability of identity allowing for substructure, inbreeding and the presence of close relatives Molecular ecology notes, 4 (2). pp. 315-318.
+Ayres, K.L. and Overall, Andrew (2004) Api-calc 1.0: a computer program for calculating the average probability of identity allowing for substructure, inbreeding and the presence of close relatives Molecular Ecology Notes, 4 (2). pp. 315-318.
 ISSN 1471-8278Full text not available from this repository.

 Individual identification via DNA profiling is important in molecular ecology, particularly in the case of noninvasive sampling.
 A key quantity in determining the number of loci required is the probability of identity (PIave), the probability of observing two copies of any profile in the population.
 Previously this has been calculated assuming no inbreeding or population structure.
 Here we introduce formulae that account for these factors, whilst also accounting for relatedness structure in the population.
 These formulae are implemented in api-calc 1.0, which calculates PIave for either a specified value, or a range of values, for FIS and FST.

 |Additional Information:||The definitive version is available at www.blackwell-synergy.com|

 |Subjects:||C000 Biological and Biomedical Sciences > C700 Molecular Biology, Biophysics and Biochemistry|

 |Faculties:||Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences|

 Actions (login required)